 Veterinarian: Dierenkliniek Rivierenbuurt

-I LOVED this yoga studio- it was super clean, modern and the instructors were great!
-Plus it was located super close to our Airbnb and had an introductory offer of 7 Euro for one week-AMAZING!
+I LOVED Equal Yoga’s studio- it was super clean, modern and the instructors were great!
+Plus it was located super close to our Airbnb and had an introductory offer of 7 Euro for one week= extra money for food and beer #winning!!

 You don’t need to bring a lot of USD to Amsterdam, as there are ATM’s everywhere and, as long as you don’t get hit hard from your banks, it’s smarter to get Euro’s via the ATM than with a crappy exchange rate at the airport.

-Be VERY mindful of the bike lanes while visiting Amsterdam!
+Be VERY mindful of the bike lanes while visiting!
 We almost got clipped several times stepping out into them–it’s like stepping into oncoming traffic!

 Did you know that Dutch people love licorice.
 They consume on average 2kg of licorice per person, per year!